Furthering the art of literature and culture

 “I was very fortunate to be supported by Renaissance One during my one-woman show, Unknown Soldier which toured from September 2023 to July 2024.
 I was impressed by their professionalism and integrity.
 They liaised with venues, dealt with marketing, invoicing and travel and accommodation logistics.
 On a personal level, I found them to be approachable, sensitive to my personal needs and acutely aware of the issues affecting me as a global majority lesbian woman.
 All of this was an essential contribution to the high quality and success of my tour.
 It was a great pleasure to work with them.”

 In 2023 and 2024, poet and academic Jason Allen-Paisant achieved a rare literary milestone with his outstanding collection, Self-Portrait As Othello (Carcanet Press), clinching both the prestigious T.S.
 Eliot Prize and the Forward Prize for Best Collection.
+In 2025, his non fiction debut The Possibility of Tenderness was published by Penguin.
 Read more below.

-‘The Past Master’ by Patience Agbabi, published Feb 2024
+‘The Past Master’ by Patience Agbabi, published in 2024

 Elle and her friends are back!
-The 4th novel in Agbabi’s adventure novel tetralogy for middle-graders, The Past Master, has been released in Feb 2024.
+The 4th and final novel in Agbabi’s adventure novel tetralogy for middle-graders, The Past Master, has charmed readers and brought an exhilerating end to the Leap Cycle series.

-Patience toured the UK between February and July doing readings & commissions at Imagine festival at Southbank Centre, The Story Museum, Chatham Waterstones, Emirates Stadium and more.
+Patience toured the UK with us in 2024 to bring the book alive, including festival readings, workshops and school events at Imagine festival at Southbank Centre, The Story Museum, Chatham Waterstones, Emirates Stadium and more.
+Watch a performance here.

 ““An adventure so thrilling it makes time fly!””